 The primary responsibility of Independent Directors is to protect the interest of minority shareholders, other stakeholders and general public.
-Therefore, Independent Directors should provide effective oversight and ensure a strong independent element on the Board for it to function effectively and exercise objective judgments.
+Therefore, Independent Directors should provide effective oversight and ensure a strong independent element on the Board for it to function effectively and exercise objective judgements.
 The effective participation of Independent Directors serves to promote greater accountability and balance in the Board's decision-making process.
-The responsibilities of an Independent Director should therefore, include the following:-
+The responsibilities of an Independent Director should therefore, include the following:

-- (a) to enhance the independence and objectivity of the Board's deliberations from the executive arm of the Company; - (b) to mitigate any possible conflict of interests between the policy-making process and the day-to-day management of the Company; - (c) to constructively challenge and contribute to the development of strategies for the Company; - (d) to ensure that the Board uses adequate systems and controls to safeguard the interests of the Company; - (e) to provide the 'check and balance' function to the Board; and - (f) to monitor and provide an objective view on the performance of Executive Directors and management in meeting the agreed goals and objectives.
+- 2.6.2.1 to enhance the independence and objectivity of the Board's deliberations from the executive arm of the Company; - 2.6.2.2 to mitigate any possible conflict of interests between the policy-making process and the day-to-day management of the Company; - 2.6.2.3 to constructively challenge and contribute to the development of strategies for the Company; - 2.6.2.4 to ensure that the Board uses adequate systems and controls to safeguard the interests of the Company; - 2.6.2.5 to provide the 'check and balance' function to the Board; and - 2.6.2.6 to monitor and provide an objective view on the performance of Executive Directors and management in Meeting the agreed goals and objectives.